tannerdolby/eleventy-photo-gallery/README.md

 - [Deploy on Netlify](https://app.netlify.com/) - Host your own custom gallery

 ## Getting Started
-Quickly generate a new repository from this template by clicking the green [Use Template](https://github.com/tannerdolby/eleventy-photo-gallery/generate) button.
+Quickly generate a new photo gallery from this template by clicking the green [Use Template](https://github.com/tannerdolby/eleventy-photo-gallery/generate) button.
 Creating a template repository provides the same directory structure and files as the original project.

 ## Features
 - Responsive and optimized images using `<picture>`
 - Home page with CSS Grid representing gallery of images
-- Perform build-time image transformations and generate responsive image markup using the `respimg` paired shortcode.
 - Featured image page
 - About me page
+- Perform build-time image transformations and generate responsive image markup using the `respimg` paired shortcode.

 ## Local Setup
 1. Clone this repo: `git clone https://github.com/tannerdolby/eleventy-photo-gallery.git`